oplS17projects/Labyrinth/README.md

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).

 Will it run on some data, like batch mode?
 Will you present some analytical results of the processing?
-How can it be re-run on different source data?
+How can it be re-run on different source data?  no except maybe looking for difficulty

 Will it be interactive?
 Can you show it working?
-This project involves a live demo, so interactivity is good.
+This project involves a live demo, so interactivity is good. yesssssss very interactive

 ### Evaluation of Results
-How will you know if you are successful?
+How will you know if you are successful? if it generates a good maze (good = solvable but not obvious) that the user can solve
 If you include some kind of _quantitative analysis,_ that would be good.

 ## Architecture Diagram